mikeysan/mikeysan/README.md

 This is the section where I ramble on hoping to say something exciting that makes you want to be like me.
 It just so happens that I am not in the mood for that right now, so I'll simply say, Remember to smile at least once today.
 </p>
 ---
-Below is a list of what I am up to at the moment.
+<p>Below is a list of what I am up to at the moment.
 I won't bore you or add to my character count by promising things that are more wishlists than actual plans.
-So you can be sure that what's listed is actually what's happening in my life right now.
+So you can be sure that what's listed is actually what's happening in my life right now. </p>

 *hmm...note to self, maybe use actions to update that list when things change.*